HIAHIA-catbus/CLCluster/README.md

 Results include raw data downscaling results `CESC_features.csv`, cancer subtype clustering results `CESC_cluster.csv`, subtype KM images `CESC_KM.png`, subtype TSEN visualization images `CESC_TSEN.png`.
 The results will be in `out/`.

 We provide the preprocessed data and model clustering results of all other cancers in the [data/CLCluster](https://www.synapse.org/Synapse:syn64598517/files/).

+### Drug Sensitivity
+We provide the drug sensitivity analysis results in [data/Drug Sensitivity](https://www.synapse.org/Synapse:syn64598517/files/).
+If you want to make your own drug annotation based on the cancer subtype classification results, please refer to the following steps：

+1. Use oncoPredict to predict the drug sensitivity relationship between samples and 198 drugs based on gene expression data.

+2. Use clustering results as grouping features, perform variance analysis, screen the variance analysis results, and screen out drugs with significant differences in drug sensitivity between subtypes when P<0.05

+3. Obtain drug target data from Cancerdrugsdb and complete target annotation of early-onset drugs.

 ### ACP Prediction
 We provide the input and output data for ACP prediction in [data/ACP](https://www.synapse.org/Synapse:syn64598517/files/), and you can directly run the input data using [ACPredStackL](https://github.com/liangxiaoq/ACPredStackL) and [AACFlow](https://github.com/z11code/AACFlow).